hydren-crypto/stampchain/docs/src20.md

 00457374616d703a7b2270223a227372632d3230222c226f70223a227472616e73666572222c227469636b223a225354455645222c22616d74223a22313030303030303030227d0000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
 ```

 The first two bytes - in this example `0045` is the expected length of the decoded data in hex (less any trailing zeros) for data validation.
-This is required in order for the transaction to successfully parse.
+This is required in order for the transaction to successfully parse and be indexed.
+Transactions without this value or a value that does not match the string length are considered invalid.

 The next `7374616d703a` is the hexadecimal representation of `stamp:` in lowercase - this is required for a valid stamp SRC-20 transaction